MediaSavvy/MediaSavvy_Wiki/Wiki/index.md

 - Make sure to have an [adblocker](https://mediasavvy.pages.dev/wiki/adblocking/) before going to any websites listed here.
 - Use an antivirus to be safe.
 Windows Defender is more than enough but if you want to be extra safe, you should do an occasional scan using [Malwarebytes](https://www.malwarebytes.com/mwb-download/thankyou).
+- When torrenting make sure to use a reliable VPN such as Mullvad or ProtonVPN and bind them to your torrenting client.

 :::

 ::: info Additional information: